Prasanna23-ag/voice-teleop-turtlebot3/README.md

 >
 ```

-Try typing:
+Example command text:
 ```
 left then straight then right
 ```

 Watch the robot execute all three moves in Gazebo, each for about a
 second, with a short pause between.
 Type `stop` any time to halt
 immediately and clear anything queued.